keremciu/sketch-use-fontawesome/README.md

 # Note

-It will be helped you when you use font awesome font.
-I'll be add some functions, one of them: you can add icon from font awesome icon list.
+It will be helped you only when you use font awesome font.

+~~I'll be add some functions, one of them: you can add icon from font awesome icon list.~~

 Do you have any suggestion? it would be so good.

-I've added icon list

 # License